 - Ohmni – “be there in one click.
 From anywhere in the world.”

-- PlayPrelude – another Collaboration Superpowers favorite (check out the interview).
-A trust building game for virtual teams.
+- PlayPrelude – another Collaboration Superpowers favorite (check out the interview) The Prelude Suite™ accelerates virtual team trust in three fun steps.

 - Dr Clue’s treasure hunts – virtual (and in person) treasure hunts for teams.
 A Collaboration Superpowers favorite (check out the interview).